valenzuela21/vue-forntend-metabox-admin/README.md

 # WordPress and Vue.js plugin Basic Essential

-Plugin Basic integrate Vue.js in selected pages.
+Plugin Basic integrate Vue.js in selected pages and admin metaboxes.
 It's not intended for a headless WordPress.

 ## Features